OrPerDev/OrPerDev/README.md

 ### 👋 Hello there, My name is Or Boaz Peretz!

 - 🔭 I’m currently a QA Automation engineer
-- 👨‍🎓 I've graduated a degree in the Computer Science field at H.I.T - "Holon Institute of Technology".
+- 👨‍🎓 I've graduated B.Sc degree in the Computer Science field at H.I.T - "Holon Institute of Technology".
 - I enjoy Gaming 🎮, Programming 🖥️ and Dad jokes 😆.
 - 🌱 I’m currently learning - More in the automation fields and game development using Unreal Engine 5!
 - 📫 How to reach me: https://www.linkedin.com/in/or-peretz/